Health and Social Services Projects

 At Informetrica Limited for the first 20 years of his career, Mr. Jacobson led the development of the major forecasting models.
 He has undertaken numerous employment forecasting studies, many for the Canadian Occupational Projection system (COPS) work at HRDC and its successor departments.
 Some years ago, Mr. Jacobson completed a review of employment forecasting approaches for COPS.

 Recent forecasting experience includes the development of an economic cost of diabetes model and forecast for the Canadian Diabetes Association as a subcontractor to Informetrica Limited in 2009.
 This model focussed on the costs to society and to the health care system of diabetes and its associated co-morbidities.
 Mr. Jacobson developed a substantial revision of this model with an expanded treatment of co-morbidities and social costs.
 The results of this work were presented as conference paper at the recent Canadian Association for Health Services and Policy Research (CAHSPR) conference in Toronto in May 2010.
-Currently, Mr. Jacobson is engaged in an economic forecasting study of a major aboriginal grant program using the Informetrica econometric model (TIM) as well as detailed Census tables.
+Mr. Jacobson also prepared an economic forecasting study of a major aboriginal grant program using the Informetrica econometric model (TIM) as well as detailed Census tables.

 Strategic planning requires a good environmental scan along with a thorough analysis of issues.
 Many of Mr. Jacobson’s studies have been specifically oriented to strategic planning.
 Specifically, the work on chronic disease, integrated care and the strategic white paper prepared for the Toronto Central LHIN contains very significant environmental scan components incorporating detailed literature and data reviews to identify key issues for the client.
 This study also required detailed interviews with senior executives in the health care sector in Toronto.
 This material is available on JCI’s web site.